 Guest Contributor – Mike Stickler, Founder and President of Empowered Performance

-The old motto “Measure Twice, Cut Once” applies to the preparation for lean transformation.
+The old motto “Measure Twice, Cut Once” applies to the preparation for a lean transformation.
 Many times, transformations start with very little or no preparation.
 This results in a very stressful and rushed diagnosis.

 It is easy to understand how a poorly planned outline then leads to poor design and weak implementation.